 A Beginner's Guide to Be a More Mindful Cannabis User

-Buddhism has the mindfulness tradition going, and now Western culture has embraced it.
-Cannabis has attached itself to mindful thinking, and it’s worth looking at how mindfulness can help you.
+Buddhism has a mindfulness tradition, and now Western culture has embraced it.
+Cannabis has attached itself to mindful thinking, and it’s worth considering how mindfulness can help you.

-A beginner’s guide to be a more mindful cannabis user —
+A beginner’s guide to being a more mindful cannabis user —

-Mindfulness describes a behavior of being aware of the moment.
-That asks you to purge yourself of past and future preoccupations.
-It asks you to remember to be aware.
-And, it asks you to find your way to mindfulness through meditation.
+Mindfulness describes the behavior of being aware of the moment.
+It asks you to purge yourself of past and future preoccupations, remember to be aware, and find your way to mindfulness through meditation.

 Start with meditation —

 With practice, usually in group sessions, you develop skills in observation and core body/mind sensations.
-As you progress, you can focus on walking, stretching, exercising, and other basic physical processes.
+You can focus on walking, stretching, exercising, and other basic physical processes as you progress.

 2. At some point in your confidence, you will start to observe mental impressions of things nearby.
-You ask how they impress you, what they mean to you, and how you feel about them.
+You ask how they impress you, what they mean, and how you feel about them.

-Eventually, you can bring turn that focus inward to observing and evaluating your mood and emotions.
-It’s not enough to label them if you can assess and appreciate them.
-And, you may notice the emphasis on observation — not analysis.
+Eventually, you can turn that focus inward to observe and evaluate your mood and emotions.
+Labeling them is not enough if you can assess and appreciate them.
+You may notice the emphasis on observation—not analysis.

 It may begin with reflection, a withdrawal from the stresses of daily life.
-Reflection precedes the meditation leading to mindfulness.
+Reflection precedes meditation, leading to mindfulness.
 Meditation works best when the mind and body have relaxed with reflection and calm.

-4. The calming, reflection, and self-awareness leads you to recognize that your mind is inclined to chase many thoughts and moods in different directions constantly.
+4. Calming, reflection, and self-awareness lead you to recognize that your mind is inclined to constantly chase many thoughts and moods in different directions.
 Any life can be better when those chases are reduced or managed.

-Those multiple chases distract the mind from observing and appreciating larger things.
-Conversations busy your brain, and most of your time goes into passing judgement on things and those around you.
-When mindful, you attach no importance to anything except the rhythm of breathing and beating of your heart
+Those multiple chases distract the mind from observing and appreciating more significant things.
+Conversations busy your brain and most of your time goes into passing judgment on things and those around you.
+When mindful, you attach no importance to anything except the rhythm of breathing and the beating of your heart.

 5. There are many schools of meditation.
 They are offered at meditation centers, in real and virtual classes, and with individual teachers.
-Some schools of yoga and exercise also link to meditation.
-But, if you want a serious route to mindfulness, you won’t find it at the “Y.”
+Some schools of yoga and exercise are also linked to meditation.
+But, if you want a severe route to mindfulness, you won’t find it at the “Y.”

 In the long run, meditation does not equal mindfulness.
 It provides a helpful condition, but it is not the same thing.